 Outputs of analyses were discussed at a GetReal workshop held in Frankfurt (10 Sept 2015) during which stakeholder views of the utility and applicability of the methods tested were obtained.
-Workshop outputs are reported here.
+Workshop outputs are reported in the GetReal report.
 The following questions were discussed:

 - Could you envisage using these approaches in your decision-making process?